Statement From NYS Senate Co-Leader Dean G. Skelos

 It is encouraging that today’s report includes proposals to address issues related to achieving broad-based tax reductions for job creators, including reducing corporate tax rates, reducing taxes on manufacturers and accelerating the elimination of the 18-a energy surcharge, while also reducing the estate tax burden.

 However, in order to bring about real job growth and give New Yorkers the tax relief they need to live and stay in New York, the plan must go further.
-We urge the Governor and members of the Legislature to enact a permanent state spending cap along with a dedicated fund for tax relief, completely eliminate corporate taxes on manufacturers statewide, and make permanent the inflation indexing to the income tax, the middle-class income tax rates and the property tax cap.
+We urge the Governor and members of the Legislature to enact a permanent state spending cap along with a dedicated fund for tax relief, completely eliminate corporate taxes on manufacturers statewide, provide inflation indexing to the income tax, and make both the middle-class income tax rates and the property tax cap permanent.
 These and other proposals were included in the Senate Republican Conference’s Tax Policy Review and Reform Initiative.

 I am proud that Senate Republicans have consistently stood at the forefront of efforts to cut taxes for businesses, taxpayers and families, and have been the driving force behind creation of the STAR program, the property tax cap, the Family Tax Relief program and the reduction in the middle-class tax rates to their lowest levels in more than 60 years.
 As a Legislature, we must build on that progress.